chuanqisun/htmaa-2025/src/posts/week-12/index.md

 ## Network 2: Mac and name as BLE address

-- I added the LED lights on the Switchboard.
-(See details in Final project page)
-- Since the TRRS connection is a one-way communication from Switchboard to Operator, I need a way for the Operator to send information back to the Switchboard to change the state of LED lights
+I added LED lights to the Switchboard (see the Final Project page for details).
+Since the TRRS connection provides only one-way communication from the Switchboard to the Operator, I needed a method for the Operator to send information back to change the LED states.
+The full data flow operates as follows:

-- Here is the full data flow:
-  - Operator reads an 3-bit address from Switchboard
+1. The Operator reads a 3-bit address from the Switchboard.
-  - Operator sends the address to the browser app
+2. The Operator sends the address to the browser app.
-  - The browser app sends a new address to the Switchboard
+3. The browser app sends a new address to the Switchboard.
-  - Switchboard lights up the LED corresponding to the address
+4. The Switchboard lights up the LED corresponding to that address.

-- I need to connect the address of the phone jacks with the specific LED next to it.
-- The wiring has changed overtime and the only guarantee is that they are disctinct from each other.
-- So I approached it empirically.
-Determine address by probing them.
+I needed to associate the address of the phone jacks with the specific LED next to them.
+The wiring had changed over time, so the only guarantee was that they were distinct.
+I approached this empirically by probing them to determine the addresses.

 ![Probing for address](./media/weekly-assembly-02.webp)
 **Probing for address**

-In the end, I put a cheatsheet on the case of the Switchboard for easy reference:
+I placed a cheatsheet on the Switchboard case for easy reference:

 ![Cheatsheet for Switchboard addresses](./media/weekly-assembly-02.webp) **Cheatsheet for Switchboard addresses**

-Here is the key logic for lighting up LED based on BLE command on Switchboard:
+Here is the key logic for lighting up an LED based on a BLE command received by the Switchboard:

 ```cpp
 #include <BLEDevice.h>